 Braille is for Students With Sight Too

 It might be easy to assume that a student with low vision, that is, a student who can see text in some way, is not a candidate for braille.
-A student who can see text using a video magnifier (CCTV), or by putting the page within an inch of their eyes, or using a strong handheld magnifier, can techniclly read print, right?
+A student who can see text using a video magnifier (CCTV), or by putting the page within an inch of their eyes, or using a strong handheld magnifier, can technically read print, right?
 If they can see printed text, in some way, why would they need to learn braille?
-A student with low vision, while capable of seeing print with the right accomodation, may not be able to read print efficiently, or may tire easily reading print.
+A student with low vision, while capable of seeing print with the right accommodation, may not be able to read print efficiently, or may tire easily reading print.
 How will they keep up with their peers?
 Learning braille may be just one of the tools in this student’s reading toolbox!

 Yes, audio books and text-to-speech are also wonderful tools to have in the toolbox, but ask yourself and the professionals around this student, will text-to-speech and audio bokkenable this student to learn the grammar, spelling, and punctuation that her peers are learning when they read print?
 Or understand the charts and tables in math and science class without tactile representation?